Hilandar: Ottoman period

 The Byzantine Empire was conquered in the 15th century by the Ottoman Turks and their newly established Ottoman Empire.
 The Athonite monks tried to maintain functioning relations with the Ottoman sultans and following Murad II's occupation of Thessaloniki in 1430 they pledged their obedience to him.
 Murad II left Mount Athos its self-rule and allocated for some remaining privileges.
 Hilandar retained its property rights and autonomy in the hinterland.
 This was additionally confirmed and secured in 1457 by Sultan Mehmed II following the 1453 Fall of Constantinople.
 Thus, the Athonite independence was somewhat ensured.

 In the second half of the 15th century, Hilandar moved to third place in the hierarchy of Athionite monasteries.
 It also became a refuge for Serbian monks seeking to evade the conflicts of the time.
 Following the fall of the Serbian Despotate to the Ottoman Turks in 1459, Hilandar lost major guardians and benefactors as its brotherhood looked for support from other sources.
 For a period of time, the Wallachians provided patronage to the monastery, initiated by Mara Branković, daughter of the Serbian despot Đurađ Branković.
 In 1503, the wife of Serbian Despot Stefan Brankovic, Angelina Brankovic asked for the first time Grand Prince of Moscow Vasili III Ivanovich to protect the monastery.
 Deputy hegumen Paisios with three other monks visited Moscow in 1550 and inquired about help and protection at High Porte in Istanbul from Russian Tsar Ivan IV, also known as Ivan the Terrible.
 He took Hilandar under his personal protection and built the new monastic cells.
 In March 1556, Tsar Ivan IV Vasilyevich, whose maternal grandmother Ana Jakšić was by birth member the Serbian Jakšić noble family and paternal great-great-grandmother Helena, Empress Consort of Byzantium was also Serbian, also granted the Hilandar Monastery a plot of land with all necessary buildings in Moscow within a short walking distance from the Kremlin.
 The 16th century saw the monastery acquire significant estate in the area, cementing their presence in the Mount Athos region.

 In the 17th century the number of Serbian monks decreased, and the disastrous fire in 1722 saw a decline: in his account of 1745, Russian pilgrim Vasily Barsky wrote that Hilandar was headed by Bulgarian monks, even though the presence of Serbian monks was also noted.
-Ilarion Makariopolski, Paìsiy Hilendàrski, Sophronius of Vratsa and Matey Preobrazhenski had all lived there.
-The monastery was dominated by Bulgarians until the late 19th century.
+Hilarion of Makariopolis, Paisius of Hilendar, Sophronius of Vratsa, and Matey Preobrazhenski had all lived there.
+The monastery was dominated by Bulgarian monks until the late 19th century.In 1902, Serbian dominant presence on Athos returned, grew great, and the Athonite protos was the Serbian representative of Hilandar.